 sudo wo site (command) [options]

-And to create a website we use the wo site create command.
+To create a website, we use the wo site create command.
 The structure of this command is:

 sudo wo site create [<yourdomain.tld>] [options]